hheg/jitstatic/README.md

 ### API for creating keys

 You can create a key by just POSTing the content to the server.
-Since there are no information about who can do what on the server, the user to do this is the same one for the git access point.
+Since there are no information about who can do what on the server, the user to do this is the same one for the git access point, ie the master password.

 ```
 curl -i -H 'Content-Type: application/json' \